hyperledger-archives/sawtooth-seth/docs/source/introduction.rst

 Algorithms for achieving consensus with arbitrary faults generally require some form of voting among a known set of participants.
 Two general approaches have been proposed.
-The first, often referred to as "Nakamoto consensus", elects a leader through some form of “lottery”.
+The first, often referred to as "Nakamoto consensus", elects a leader through some form of "lottery".
 The leader then proposes a block that can be added to a chain of previously committed blocks.
 In Bitcoin, the first participant to successfully solve a cryptographic puzzle wins the leader-election lottery.
 The elected leader broadcasts the new block